cmstead/chrisstead.net/source/_posts/2016-01-20-getting-started-writing-visual-studio-code-extensions-action-handlers.md

 layout: post
 title:  "Getting Started Writing Visual Studio Code Extensions: Action Handlers"
 date:   2016-01-20 16:19:50 -0800
-categories: General Blogging, Internet Culture, Javascript
+categories:
+    - General Blogging
+    - Internet Culture
+    - Javascript
 ---
 {% raw %}
 I started writing a Visual Studio Code extension about two and a half weeks ago and, as is little surprise, writing an extension with new, uncharted functionality takes more knowledge than you can find in the basic tutorial for creating a hello world extension.
 As I learned, I thought, I should write what I learned down so other people would have a little more illumination than I had.